 Kent is spoilt for choice when it comes to hunting for fossils.
 These are the ultimate treasure hunt finds.
 Explore the jurassic mud at The Warren in Folkestone for ammonites, or trawl the beach at Beltinge near Herne Bay at low tide for fossilised sharks’ teeth.
 Take a bucket, blunt knife and a little hammer.

 Join the Woodland Trust's Nature Detectives

-Explore, imagine, play, discover – sensory boxes, nature crafts, simple spotter sheets, magical fairy doors, messy mud pies, fun scavenger hunts, bluebell walks, den building, wildlife tracking, blossom, bluebells – what more could the kids want?
+Explore, imagine, play, discover – sensory boxes, nature crafts, simple spotter sheets, magical fairy doors, messy mud pies, fun scavenger hunts, bluebell walks, den building, wildlife tracking – what more could the kids want?
 Activities for children of all ages.
 Find woodland near you on the Woodland Trust Website

 Family-Friendly Walks - Routes of Interest

 Download from www.explorekent.org child-friendly maps for some delightful family walks in Kent – along rivers, through woods where children can discover ponds, explore the coastline, learn about history and architecture, find wild-flowers, and spot farm animals, wild animals and birds – get those binoculars out.